TANK CLEANING LANCES

 Agitators, baffles, and pipes prevent spray from reaching the areas behind them, known as spray shadowing.

 In such cases, more than one nozzle should be installed inside the tank.
-The nozzles can be positioned correctly with a lance for the sprays to overlap and ensure complete cleaning coverage.
+The nozzles can be positioned correctly with a lance so that the sprays overlap, ensuring complete cleaning coverage.

 Image